SummaryRead the full fact sheet

 - vitamin E – vegetable oils (such as wheatgerm oil), avocados, nuts, seeds and whole grains

 - zinc – seafood, lean meat, milk and nuts

 - zoochemicals – red meat, offal and fish.
 Also derived from the plants that animals eat.

-Research shows that some vitamin supplements can increase our cancer risk.
+Research shows that some can increase our cancer risk.
 For example, vitamin A (beta-carotene) has been associated with a reduced risk of certain cancers, but an increase in others – such as lung cancer in smokers (if vitamin A is purified from foodstuffs).

 Also, antioxidant minerals or vitamins can act as pro-oxidants or damaging ‘oxidants’ if they are consumed at levels significantly above the recommended amounts for dietary intake.

 A well-balanced diet, which includes consuming antioxidants from whole foods, is best.
 If you need to take a supplement, seek advice from your doctor or dietitian and choose supplements that contain all nutrients at the recommended levels.